jackson-ohanian/q-learning-connect-4/README.md

   While focused on training the dominant AI (red), I have been increasing the chance of non-greedy action in the second AI to ensure some different plays come up through randomness.

+##Loading training
+  Command line arguments enable loading a file with Q table information.
+Giving a filename arg automatically loads from and saves to that file.
+If the convulation size is changed, the board hashes will become useless, and the new save will overwrite with a mix of sized hashes and rewards, making the save file useless.